Matthew Mazzotta: Storefront Theater

 The Storefront Theater (2016) is an art installation and community center in Lyons, Nebraska.
 It re-conceptualizes the facade of an abandoned building to fold down into a theater that seats 80, transforming the town's main street into an outdoor theater.
 Before Mazzotta acquired the property, it was an empty lot with a street fronting facade.

-Steeped in Exploration

-Steeped in Exploration (2010) - “A Teahouse without Tea!” – is a socially engaged art project aimed at creating space for dialogues around exploring the “local”, science, public involvement, ecological issues, community building, artists’ sensibilities, bringing criticality to space, and dissecting the systems that make up our “everyday” life.

 HOME

 HOME (known as Phoebe the Flamingo) (2022) is a public work of art located at the Central Terminal of Tampa International Airport.
 It depicts a hyperrealistic flamingo with its head and feet submerged, as if wading through water.
 The exaggerated scale of the flamingo in HOME puts the "lives of these birds in the focus, and puts us, as humans, in awe as they tower above us, reminding us that we all share the same home."

+RISING TOGETHER (2025)

+RISING TOGETHER is a large, barn-like public artwork and community gathering space, sited on the campus of the National Western Center in Denver, Colorado.
+Functionally, the artwork is a programmable space intended to host poetry readings, classes, music, dancing, and other community-desired activities.
+The painted mural on the roof of the structure, titled Sacred Threads, is a collaboration with Denver muralist Bimmer Torres.

+The dedication day, June 14, 2025, opened with a blessing of the artworks by Grupo Tlaloc Danza Azteca, including a traditional Aztec dance performance, and closed with a live performance by Los Mocochetes in the barn structure.
+The piece’s slanted steel beams evokes the barn raising, a community event in which people contribute their strength for a common goal.
+Rudi Cerri, Public Art Program Manager for Denver Arts and Venues, describes the artwork as “a beautiful new space where community comes together.”
+RISING TOGETHER is part of a broader expansion of Denver's public art collection tied to the National Western Center's redevelopment.